 Factors affecting the number on the scale:

 What you eat and drink

 What to do instead?

-Whatever the reason is that you want to lose or gain weight, the end goal is usually to achieve a feeling.
-You want to feel more attractive, more energetic, you want to play with your grandchildren and feel flexible again, or you want to fit into your old jeans.
+Use more mindful ways to track your progress, such as your energy levels, your body’s feelings during the day, and how clothes fit you.
+These are better indicators of your progress than the scale will ever be.
+Whatever the reason you want to lose or gain weight, the end goal is usually to achieve a feeling.
+For example, you want to feel more attractive and energetic, play with your grandchildren and feel flexible again, or fit into your old jeans.
 None of these things can be measured by the scale!

-Whatever you want to lose or gain weight, please remember that your weight is just one aspect of your progress and, in many cases, it’s not even the most important one.
-The number on the scale doesn’t tell you everything about how your health is improving.
-Be kind to yourself during this process and remember nothing will change overnight, so patience is key!
+Whether you want to lose or gain weight, please remember that your weight is just one aspect of your progress, and, in many cases, it’s not even the most important one.
+Weight is only one part of the health equation, and there is no reason to live and die by the scale.
+That number doesn’t tell you everything about how your health is improving.
+Your energy levels, health markers and clothes will tell you much more about your progress than that number.